KevinBatdorf/block-diffusion/readme.txt

 - Prompt suggestion + preview

 = Pro version =
- All pro features will be added to this version on wordpress.org.
+ All pro features will be added to this open source version on wordpress.org.
 You may [sponsor the project on GitHub](https://github.com/sponsors/KevinBatdorf) (there are monthly and one-time payment options).
 Thank you.

 = Upcoming Features =
 - Add an image mask to only generate specific areas